Artificial Intelligence (AI) has emerged as a transformative force across various industries, and

-What are the best practices for implementing AI in personalized healthcare apps?
+healthcare process.
+In this article, we explore the best practices for implementing AI in personalized

 Understanding the Role of AI in Personalized Healthcare